khendersonPC/readme/Develop/readme.md

   # ReadMe Generator

-### This is a project that automatically allows you to generate a readme.md file for use after answering some simple questions in terminal.
+### This is a project that allows you to generate a readme.md based on answering a few simple questions in the command-line.

 #### Built with:
   * node.js